tokio-rs/website/content/tokio/topics/bridging.md

 title: "Bridging with sync code"
 ---

-In the examples we have seen so far, we marked the main function with `#[tokio::main]` and made the entire project asynchronous.
+In most examples of using Tokio, we mark the main function with `#[tokio::main]` and make the entire project asynchronous.
 However, this is not desirable for all projects.
 For instance, a GUI application might want to run the GUI code on the main thread and run a Tokio runtime next to it on another thread.

 This page explains how you can isolate async/await to a small part of your project.